Zastinian/HedystiaDocs/src/content/docs/billing/extensions/gateways/mercadopago.md

 **NOTE:** You should always test the billing system with Testing credentials before accepting payments from your clients.

 Log into MercadoPago account and go to this page: [https://www.mercadopago.com/settings/account/credentials](https://www.mercadopago.com/settings/account/credentials).
-Then, go to the **Testing Credentials** section and copy the **Access Token** and paste them into the MercadoPago settings page in HedystiaBilling.
+Then, go to the **Testing Credentials** section and copy the **Access Token** and paste them into the MercadoPago settings page in Billing.
 After that, click `Save Changes` and `Reload Config`.

 (If you don't have a MercadoPago account, you can create one [here](https://www.mercadopago.com/signup).)